balaramkantipudi/CSC-405-605_Spring-2022_Assignment/README.md

 **Assignment 3:**

 *Provided with the most popular titanic dataset and the task I need to do is to study the survival rate of passengers on titanic and what variables affected survival*

+**Assignment 4:**

+*Using Matplotlib and Plotly use visulaize the titanic dataset based on questions which are:
+*